OCT-FPGA/OCT-Tutorials/cloudlab-setup/build-machines.md

 ![plot](images/bm-1.png)
 Click Next.
 ![plot](images/bm-2.png)

 For the VM, choose the RAM, number of vCPUs, and the tool version.
 If you want to use VNC, enable the remote desktop option, and click Next.
 ![plot](images/bm-3.png)

 Enter a name for the experiment (optional), then click Next.
 ![plot](images/bm-4.png)

 When you click Finish, the CloudLab experiment will start.
 ![plot](images/bm-5.png)

+CloudLab starts provisioning your experiment.
+This means that CloudLab is reserving the hardware you requested, loading the correct images, and applying your chosen settings (like RAM, vCPUs, and so on).
 ![plot](images/bm-6.png)

+After that, the node will boot up.
 ![plot](images/bm-7.png)

 ![plot](images/bm-8.png)
 ![plot](images/bm-9.png)
 ![plot](images/bm-10.png)